montanarograziano/Pystrap/README.md

 - **docs** -> Contains the documentation.

 ## Documentation settings
 The tool I use to build the documentation is [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
-It works **mkdocs.yml** file which can be used to configure the theming, navigation and other plugins.
+It works with a **mkdocs.yml** file which can be used to configure the theming, navigation and other plugins.
 Markdown code can be places inside the **docs** folder.